sonata-nfv/tng-sdk-validation/README.md

 The CLI interface is designed for developer usage, allowing to quickly validate SDK projects,package descriptors, service descriptors and function descriptors.
 The different levels of validation, namely syntax, integrity and topology can only be used in the following combinations:

-* syntax only: `-s`
+* syntax only: `-s` or `--syntax`
-* syntax and integrity `-si`
+* syntax and integrity `-i` or `--integrity`
-* syntax, integrity and topology `-sit`
+* syntax, integrity and topology `-t` or `--topology`
+* syntax, integrity, topology and custom_rules `-c` or `--custom`

 The tng-sdk-validation CLI tool can be used to validate one of the following components:
 `-project` - to validate an SDK project, the `--workspace` parameter must be specified, otherwise the default location `$ HOME/.tng-workspace` is assumed.

 * package - to validate a package, only the `--package` should be specified indicating the path for the package file.
-* service - in service validation, if the chosen level of validation comprises more than syntax (integrity or topology), the `--dpath` argument must be specified in order to indicate the location of the VNF descriptor files, referenced in the service.
+* service - in service validation, if the chosen level of validation comprises more than syntax (integrity or topology), the `--dpath` argument must be specified in order to indicate the location of the VNF descriptor files, referenced in the service (this mustn't be specified in syntax validation).
 Has a standalone validation of a service, son-validate is not aware of a directory structure, unlike the project validation.
   Moreover, the `--dext` parameter should also be specified to indicate the extension of descriptor files.
 * function - this specifies the validation of an individual VNF.
 It is also possible to validate multiple functions in bulk contained inside a directory.
 To if the `--function` is a directory, it will search for descriptor files with the extension specified by parameter `--dext`.

 ```
 5gtango@validation-host:# tng-sdk-validate -h
 CLI input arguments: []
 usage: tng-sdk-validate [-h] [-w WORKSPACE_PATH]
                         (--project PROJECT_PATH | --package PACKAGE_FILE | --service NSD | --function VNFD | --api)